-It may feel like the Beijing Winter Olympics just finished, but some of America’s most elite athletes are preparing for their next snow-covered competition — and they’re doing so with veterans.
+It may feel like the Beijing Winter Olympics just finished, but for some of America’s most elite athletes are preparing for their next snow-covered competition — and they’re doing so with veterans.

 Last week, members of the U.S. Ski Team, those that compete at the Olympics and the Alpine Ski World Cup, participated in a program in San Diego with an organization called Deep End Fitness, a group started by military special operations veterans that teaches water survival and fitness skills.